patriciarealini/expo/tasking.md

 - A header with a Help button, that when clicked reveals a modal.
 - Expo to hold the "tickets".
   - To emulate an expo's expectations for the layout of tickets, tickets should be presented in a row.
-The queue will begin on the left hand side of the screen and come in on the right hand side of the screen. ~Scrolling will be horizontal & a button to the far left should automatically scroll to the top of the queue.~
+The queue will begin on the left hand side of the screen and come in on the right hand side of the screen.
-  - ~The Expo should display a partial ticket on the far end so that the user develops an expectation that there are more tickets out of the view and that to access them they can scroll horizontally.~
+  - The Expo should display a partial ticket on the far end so that the user develops an expectation that there are more tickets out of the view and that to access them they can scroll horizontally.
+  - In the future, I think it would be interesting to a/b test a layout where the second to last ticket becomes a "stack" of tickets when there are more tickets than the screen has space to display.
+When an expediter would like to view the full set of tickets, they can tap on the bottom edge of the stack of tickets and the tickets will spread out and the screen will be scrollable.
+  - I am also concerned about what kind of visual cue can be set up to alert the expediter that there is a new ticket.
+Perhaps have new tickets glow a certain color and then fade into the main color for a span of 2 seconds.
 - Cards to hold the order details.
   - Cards should have a button to mark as completed/picked up.
 In future iterations I would like to have a button in the nav bar or in the footer that takes you to a display of completed orders.
   - It would be user friendly to provide the pickup ETA with a timer that counts down to that time next to it.
+This is something I would definitely want to implement in the future.
-  - When the ETA time has been passed, tickets could change color to red to indicate that they are overdue.
+  - Additionally, it would be clever to change the background color of tickets to red to indicate when they are overdue.
-  - It would be cool to use CSS Transitions to flip the cards to reveal the contents of the order.
+  - It would be cool to use CSS Transitions or some animation to flip the cards to reveal the contents of the order.

 #### Things I Need To Learn To Do

-- Gulp, writing a gulpfile and properly concatenating my files together.
+- [x] Gulp, writing a gulpfile and properly concatenating my files together.
-- npm scripts to run my build.
+- [x] npm scripts to run my build.
-- Plugging in Babel.
+- [x] Plugging in Babel.
-- Setting up Redux.
+- [x] Setting up Redux.
 My experience with Redux has been adding connect to components and accessing state to populate a UI, but i've never built the state or plugged in Redux before.
-- Dummy Databases (where do i store the data for the orders?
+- [ ] Dummy Databases (where do i store the data for the orders?
 Firebase with API calls?)
 (JSON object full of data and on app start up initialize function to populate with data?).
-- Auto generating cards every 15 seconds `setInterval(function, timeInMillisecondsInteger)`.
+- [ ] Auto generating cards every 15 seconds `setInterval(function, timeInMillisecondsInteger)`.

 ## Set Up The Stack